robmoore-i/LanguageLearning/README.md

 # Golang

 It's okay, but nothing special.
-I'm probably just using it wrong.
+I'm probably using it wrong.

 # This app